 That’s because my money system is heavily automated.
 I’ve always maintained that saving isn’t about willing yourself to save more – it’s about having the right systems in place so that money gets saved without you even realizing it.
-You probably already do this to at least some extent – automatic contributions into your 401k, money to various savings accounts, etc.
+You probably already do this to at least some extent – automatic contributions into your 401k and other retirement plans, saving money to various savings accounts, etc.

 Albert App Review

 So what exactly is Albert?
 It’s a full-featured financial monitoring app like Mint or Personal Capital.
 You link up all of your accounts in the app and it can then track your net worth and account balances for you.
 This is a very useful feature that will help you keep your finances organized.

 Albert also has a feature called Albert Genius, which acts as a financial advisor.
 Albert Genius is not free and instead, works on a pay-what-you-want model.
 I’ve never used this feature and I don’t plan to, but it is something that you may find useful depending on your situation.

 Another interesting addition to Albert is Albert Cash.
 This is a free checking account with no minimum balance requirement.
 Funds are kept with an FDIC-insured partner bank, so your funds are safe.
 I don’t use Albert Cash, but I have opened an account and I wouldn’t have any problem using it as my primary checking account.